open-telemetry/opentelemetry.io/content/en/blog/2023/integrations.md

   </span>
 </a>

-Embracing OpenTelemetry's [vision](/community/mission/#vision), we are committed to enabling high-quality telemetry throughout the entire software stack!
+Embracing OpenTelemetry's [vision], we are committed to enabling high-quality telemetry throughout the entire software stack!

 We're thrilled to see an expanding collection of [libraries, services, and apps integrating](/ecosystem/integrations/)